 Our network has a long history, and formed in 1991 as the Environmental Education Technical Advisory Committee (EETAC).
 In 2014, our network launched an intensive group branding process that led to a single, new name of Thurston ECO Network.
 Staying true to our original goals, we further clarified our mission, vision, and identity.

 Mission: To serve as a collaborative resource for education and outreach professionals, the public, and policymakers for environmental and sustainability issues in the Thurston County area.

 Vision: Thurston ECO Network is recognized as the resource for environmental education, communication, and outreach professionals and the greater community.
 Our vision is a healthy environment for future generations.

 Members represent a diverse cross-section of stakeholders that collaborate on education and outreach projects that improve environmental and community health.
-There are nearly 200 members, representing non-profit organizations, community groups, learning centers, conservation districts, public and private schools, businesses, local and regional governments, and individuals.
+There are more than 200 members, representing non-profit organizations, community groups, learning centers, conservation districts, public and private schools, businesses, local and regional governments, and individuals.

 Members work on a wide variety of issues that positively impact the health of the Thurston County area, ranging from ecosystem restoration and environmental health to sustainable communities and healthy economies.
 We draw on the combined experience, skills, and community-level knowledge of local organizations and individuals while linking to and benefiting from regional resources.

 Thurston ECO Network Goals:

 - Share information and expertise about education and outreach programs